 Simon, Michele & Sam – various global locations

-Thanks for your question, and I’m sure many SE’s out there can already feel your pain.
+Thanks for your question, and I’m sure many SE’s out there are interested in this particular topic!.

 Stay up-to-date with us by following us on Twitter.
 Always stay connected with us.
 We are helping to improve The profession of presales one little piece at a time.